saraozn/tp/docs/UserGuide.md

 ## Known issues
 [Back to Table of Contents](#table-of-contents)

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
+1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the app will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

 --------------------------------------------------------------------------------------------------------------------